 If you have received federal financial aid previously, your experience will be different from how financial aid works at UW Flexible Option and you may encounter new terminology and concepts.
 As such, you are encouraged to review the Definitions of Key Terms webpage as you get started.

-In UW Flexible Option, students have the flexibility to enroll throughout the entire calendar year and can complete competency sets at their own pace.
+In UW Flexible Option, you have the flexibility to enroll throughout the entire calendar year and can complete courses at your own pace.
 To support this flexibility, financial aid is administered under the Non-Term requirements of federal student aid.

 Watch this UW Flexible Option Financial Aid Disbursement Overview for more information on how federal financial aid works at UW Flexible Option.

 Every program eligible for federal financial aid must have a defined academic year.
 This academic year plays a part in the timing and maximum amounts of financial aid you may receive.
 Your academic year may vary from those of other students enrolled in your same program as it is dependent on when you begin your studies and your remaining graduation requirements.

 In general, a financial aid academic year for UW Flexible Option is defined as a full calendar year (48 weeks) AND 24 credit hours.
 Your next financial aid academic year cannot begin until you have successfully completed the prior academic year.

 Your academic year does not necessarily end when the calendar time has passed.
 You must also successfully complete the required credit hours with at least a passing grade (PR/I grades do not count as successful completion).